apache/shardingsphere/docs/blog/content/material/database.en.md

 #### Data sharding

-Divide and conquer is the solution used by Apache ShardingSphere to process massive data.
+Divide and governance is the solution used by Apache ShardingSphere to process big data.
 Apache ShardingSphere enables distributed storage capabilities in databases through data sharding solutions.

-It can automatically route SQL to the corresponding data node according to the user's preset sharding algorithm to achieve the purpose of operating multiple databases.
+It can automatically route SQL to the corresponding data node according to the user's configured sharding algorithm to achieve the purpose of operating multiple databases.
 Users can use multiple databases managed by Apache ShardingSphere like a stand-alone database.
 Currently supports MySQL, PostgreSQL, Oracle, SQLServer and any database that supports SQL92 standard and JDBC standard protocol.
 The core flow of data sharding is shown in the figure below:

 ![](https://shardingsphere.apache.org/blog/img/database6.jpg)